 Best Experimental Film

-These awards will be judged by DYSPLA’s esteemed panel made up of elite members of the creative industry and presented at the Gala event in London, UK, November 2017.
+These awards will be judged by DYSPLA’s esteemed panel made up of elite members of the creative industry and presented at the Gala event in London, UK 2018

 Rules & Terms

-• All Films submitted must have a dyslexic or neuro diverse Director or Writer involved in production.
+• All Films submitted must have a dyslexic/neurodivergent Director or/and Writer.

 • Any genre and any length of film will be considered – anything under 45 minutes is classified as a short, anything over 45 minutes is classified as a feature.